fecampossantos/aion/docs/DEVELOPER.md

 ## Overview

-This documentation provides comprehensive information for developers working on the Chrono time tracking app.
+This documentation provides comprehensive information for developers working on the Aion time tracking app.
 It covers setup, development workflow, testing, building, and contribution guidelines.

 ## Table of Contents